 Cricket powder

-Cricket powder is obtained by grinding naturally raised and dried crickets and it is a 100% natural product with a high protein content (about 3 times the content of meat).
+Cricket powder is a bug flour made by grinding naturally raised and dried crickets and it is a 100% natural product with a high protein content (about 3 times the content of meat).
 The powder, often also referred to as ‘flour’, is a very tasty and healthy, soft, light, fine powder.

 wholesale cricket powder